Artifact Motherhood September 2022 | A van-less summer

 I want to discard the noise in my head.
 Negative self talk.
 Images that should inspire but leave me anxious.
 My head is filled with the noise.
 Colors of blue and red blending into darkness.
 Escape in a bath.
 Unplug.
 Less noise.
 More time.
 Less noise.
 More books.
 Less noise.
 More creativity.
 The noise is still there.I must get rid of the noise.More God.
 Peace.

-Lizzie | @liztomo2
+_______________________________Lizzie | @liztomo2

 My favourite wine glass…broken.